Can You Afford a Baby?

 The costs associated with pregnancy and with the delivery process aren’t some big secret, you just need to know where to look and who to ask.
 So how do you find out?

-Ask the People You Work With and and Family/Friends – the best place to find out about pregnancy and delivery costs are from people in your life who have recently had a child.
+The best place to find out about pregnancy and delivery costs are from people in your life who have recently had a child.
 Those who live in and around your community probably have a wealth of knowledge when it comes to local hospital and doctor fees.
-And think about this, a fellow employee who has a new baby can be a great source information about your employer’s health care coverage.
-It will help you plan and prepare if you get a good estimate about your out-of-pocket expenses.

-Study Your Current Health Insurance Coverage – The time you take to study up on your health care coverage will be very beneficial.
-No one likes surprises when it comes to medical bills.
-Although it might not be exciting, take some time to fully read and understand the charges and percentages that your insurance provider will cover.
 My wife and I were allowed to switch our coverage plan after 2 months into her pregnancy.
 The new plan was more beneficial to our new situation, helping to lower the deductible and increasing the amount that would be covered.
 Of course, you should check with your provider before you attempt any such transition.

 How Much Does a Baby Cost in the First Year

-After nailing down preparation for pre-labor and deliver/hospital costs, you should consider examining the amount of money needed to get through your baby’s first year.
+After nailing down preparation for pre-labor and delivery/hospital costs, you should consider examining the amount of money needed to get through your baby’s first year.
 Believe it or not, there are plenty of tools to help you get through this.

 Baby Center Calculator – One of the best tools that I’ve found for approximating year-one costs is the cost calculator at BabyCenter.com.
 This tool takes into account items such as basic baby necessities (like beds, clothes, bottles, etc.) and even short-term or long-term income loss.